13 Benefits of the Marimo Moss Ball

 6. Easily Adapts to High pH

-7. Is Beloved by Shrimp (And Other Creatures)
+7. Is Beloved by Shrimp (and Other Creatures)

 Because the moss ball collects debris and nutrients over time, small freshwater shrimp enjoy scavenging through the green stuff and munching on any particles to their liking.
 I have also seen African Dwarf frogs lying on top or snuggling underneath the moss ball.
 Floating moss balls can even serve as toys for betta fish since they like moving the ball around.
 All in all, critters can use this ball of algae as a smorgasbord, a comfy hiding place, or a means of entertainment.